pingel-org/axle/axle-docs/src/main/mdoc/foundation/FutureWork.md

 ### Near term

-* Look for opportunities to use `mdoc:silent`
+* Copy some test cases to QuantumCircuits.md

 * How to make chapters more prominent in pdf?
   * See [this example](https://planet42.github.io/Laika/0.18/03-preparing-content/03-theme-settings.html)

 * Cats, Scala, etc are at end -- how to get them in correct order?

+* Docs
-* Writing
+  * General
     * A few words in README for each section
+    * Expand acronyms and include wikipedia links in "Future Work" sections
+    * Make dependencies clear in each section
   * Introduction
     * Write "Objectives"
     * Smaller images for Gallery
-    * !!!
-Simplify "Installation"
   * Foundation
     * Architecture
     * Functional Programming